 “at the head of the southerne branch of Nanzemond Riv., 600 acres lying on the S. side of the branch & the other 600 on the N. side.
 Beg. on the No. side etc. Joining land of Adrian Buny.
 On the S. side being an Indian Towne, beg. at a marked pine standing on a bancke by the branch side joining land of Wm.
 Haines, etc. Transporting 24 persons: Marg.
 Stockwell, Geo.
 Ivory, Robt.
 Brasseur, Florence, his wife, Mary Brasseur, Persid Brasseur, Kathe.
 Brasseur, Bennet Brasseur, Wm.
 Wotton, Tho.
 Parker, Jno.
 Sutton, Jno.
 Stephens, Step.
 Dordon, Jon.
 Loyd, Jon.
 Bott, Symon Iron, Jon Barefield, Eliz.
 Pateman, Geo.
 Doldye, Wm.
 Ball, Nicho.
 Moroise, Tho.
 Pursell, Ra.
 Ellis, Jon.
 Abby.”
 (Va.
 Land Patents, Book 3, p.33.)

 Robert’s property in Nansemond County went to his son John in 1667, so Robert had died by then.
-His oldest son, Benoit—or Benjamin—had relocated to Calvert County, Maryland, well before then, but died around 1662.
+His oldest son, Benoit—or Benjamin—[now assumed to be brother] had relocated to Calvert County, Maryland, well before then, but died around 1662.
 Documentary evidence of his residence in Maryland includes probate records and his citizenship application.

 The Noell family, French-speaking and Protestant, lived in Sedan, France, near the border of Belgium, in the early 1500s.
 Pieter Noell (Anglicized spelling) and his wife, Jeanne Vintier, were born there.
 Seeking safety from those targeting Protestants, their son Jacob, born about 1599, left France and went to Leiden, in the Netherlands, where he married Treintje Cornelis on January 13, 1620.
 Treintje’s family had also come from France.

 Jacob and Treintje had a son named Cornelius, who was born October 1623 in Leiden.
 Cornelius is the immigrant ancestor.
 He married Elizabeth Page in the Netherlands and had at least six children.
 Exactly when they came to Virginia is not known, but there are land records in Essex County with his name on them in 1670, if not earlier.
 Cornelius died in Essex County, Virginia, in 1699.
 His will mentions his wife and children.
-The line of descent to my grandfather is here.
 Cornelius Noell has been verified by the Huguenot Society of the Founders of Manakin in the Colony of Virginia.